FelixOnline/v2/content/articles/2011-6-2-boned-at-metric.md

 subtitle: >
   Greg Power declares open war on music haters, and invites you to the second Felix Music Night
 date: "2011-06-02 19:56:30 +0100"

 # Attributes from Felix Online V1
 id: "1314"
 old_path: /music/1314/boned-at-metric
 aliases:
  - /music/1314/boned-at-metric
+imported: true
+comments:
+ - Niceberg here  Ill actually be playing chipstep and neorave if you saw RaathMonTet at the last one youll have a good idea of what that meansLook out for my Felix article appearing soon

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true